OsitaNduka/AWS-CLOUD/who-am-i-questionnaire.md

 I’m always eager to learn and grow, which is why I’m interested in ongoing education and professional development.
 Whether it’s through formal training, reading, or practical experience, I’m committed to expanding my knowledge and skills.
 I find great value in staying curious and open to new ideas, especially in the fast-paced world of technology and business.

 ##### 5. Global Markets and Financial Systems:
-My interest in international law and financial markets stems from my academic background, and I continue to follow developments in these areas closely.
+My interest in International Law and Financial Markets stems from my academic background, and I continue to follow developments in these areas closely.
 I’m particularly interested in how global financial systems evolve and how legal frameworks adapt to changing economic landscapes.

 ##### 6. Agile Project Management:
 I have a deep interest in Agile methodologies and how they can be applied to improve project outcomes.
 I’m constantly exploring new techniques and tools within the Agile framework to enhance efficiency, collaboration, and product quality.
 I’m particularly interested in how Agile principles can be adapted to different industries and team dynamics.